 Leadership Keynotes & Training

 Christina Van Houten is available to speak at events as part of panel discussions, breakout sessions, shorter “TED Talk” formats, or as a more expanded keynote.
-While her presentations have focused on providing guidance for women in the workplace, she’s also engaged with mixed audiences of men and women on content that speaks to workplace effectiveness more broadly.
+While her presentations are focused on the Men@Work book and providing guidance for women in the workplace, she’s also engaged with mixed audiences of men and women on content that speaks to leadership and workplace effectiveness more broadly.

 If you’d like to engage Christina in an upcoming event, please don’t hesitate to be in touch email@example.com.